crusyn/eth-explore/README.md

 #### `actions.js`

-All actions that can be dispatch to the store and related types are listed in `actions.js`.
+All actions that can be dispatched to the store and related types are listed in `actions.js`.

 Each action type can be in three states: